Church of the Assumption (Nashville, Tennessee): "Father Bernard" and Sparks of Revival

 Trouble came for the church building itself in the 1960s.
 A fire, perhaps arson, caused smoke damage throughout the building in 1964.
 Structural repairs coupled with a dwindling number of parishioners due to migration to other parts of the Nashville metropolitan area led to a proposal to close the church in 1968.
 In 1955 Bishop Adrian had erected a mission named for the recently canonized pope Saint Pius X in the Bordeaux neighborhood of Nashville north of the Cumberland River; at that time, approximately a quarter of the parish now lived outside of the Germantown neighborhood, necessitating a school as well.
 The school opened in 1960, and in 1961, Father Richardson continued his ministry as the first pastor of the newly erected parish, while Msgr.
 George Flanigen came to Nashville from Chattanooga, returning as editor of the diocesan newspaper the Tennessee Register which he had founded in 1937 as well serving as pastor of Assumption.
 The parochial school closed in the middle of the 1961–1962 school year; the students enrolled at Saint Pius X.

 Msgr.
 William "Floyd" Davis then served as administrator and later pastor of the church before incardinating in the newly erected diocese of Memphis.
 In 2018, he was named as a part of a list of clerics and other religious serving in the Nashville diocese who were at one point accused of sexually abusing minors; all persons were investigated, with the files turned over to the Davidson County District Attorney's Office according to the diocese, which did not indicate whether all allegations were deemed credible.
-However, the diocese of Memphis named the priest in a list of priests credibly accused of abusing minors; it is unclear whether the priest was accused of abuse only during his service in the new diocese or also in service in Nashville, including in territory now belonging to the diocese of Knoxville erected by John Paul II in 1988 to cover the eastern part of the state.
+However, the Diocese of Memphis named the priest in a list of priests credibly accused of abusing minors; it is unclear whether the priest was accused of abuse only during his service in the new diocese or also in service in Nashville, including in territory now belonging to the Diocese of Knoxville erected by Pope John Paul II in 1988 to cover the eastern part of the state.

 The local organization of Catholic Charities claims to have received the first grant in metropolitan Nashville from the Office of Economic Opportunity.
 The funds established the Seventh Avenue Education Center, which opened in the spring of 1966, making use of the former parochial school building, staffed by trained teachers, dietary staff, and social workers; one priest, Father Leo Siener, founding director of Catholic Charities of Tennessee, served as executive director.
 The year-round center was open to children of all backgrounds with only nominal weekly tuition.